 Wine & Beer

-They offered many themed drinks, and my husband was feeling adventurous and tried Butter Buzz.
+They offered many themed drinks, and he was feeling adventurous and tried Butter Buzz.
 It lived up to the hype!

 Personally, when offered a drink I always go for red wine.
 I was bummed when I was told they only had white wine, but I got over it pretty quickly because their wine was delicious.